YunoHost-Apps/gogs_ynh/doc/DISCLAIMER.md

 You also need to add your public key to your Gogs profile.

-If you use ssh on another port than 22, you need to add theses lines to your ssh config in `~/.ssh/config`:
+If you use SSH on another port than 22, you need to add theses lines to your ssh config in `~/.ssh/config`:

 ```bash
 Host domain.tld